The Crew

 Life went on, as it tends to do when you’re not paying attention.
 Fast forward to 1990.
 Now out of the Army for ten years and with a good job in Honolulu, I started looking for a boat.
 I had a small inheritance but not enough for a forty foot ketch in seaworthy condition.
 A friend of my boss got tired of listening to me talk about my dream of sailing and said to me one day “Why don’t you buy my boat?”.
 “What kind of boat is it.”
 I asked.
 “An Albin Vega 27” was the answer and the price was just right for my budget.
 “But it’s too small.”
 I complained.
 “Nonsense!” he replied.
 He was right.
 I moved aboard on April 1st 1990 and found the hoard of VODCA Newsletters stashed in the locker under the forward bunk.
 I dashed off a check to Sid Rosen.

 Now that I had the boat, the dream became a goal.
 I began developing a plan to achieve it.
 The plan has changed over the years but, surprisingly, not much.
 Laura joined me in 1996.
 Bree came aboard at Christmas that year.
-Today we are living that dream.
+Today, after years of planning, we are living that dream.

 Thank you Gardner McKay and Rick Monteverde!